Mukunda Goswami

-Mukunda Goswami (मुकुन्द गोस्वामी; born Michael Grant, April 10, 1942) is a spiritual leader (guru) within the International Society for Krishna Consciousness (popularly known as ISKCON or the Hare Krishnas).
+Mukunda Goswami (मुकुन्द गोस्वामी; born Michael Grant, April 10, 1942) is a spiritual leader (guru) in the International Society for Krishna Consciousness (popularly known as ISKCON or the Hare Krishnas).

 Early life

 Mukunda Goswami was born as Michael Grant in Portland, Oregon.
 After graduating from Reed College he became a professional jazz musician and moved to New York to pursue his music career.
 In 1965 Michael met the Hare Krishna founder A. C. Bhaktivedanta Swami Prabhupada.
 The next year he was in the first group of initiated disciples, receiving the Sanskrit name Mukunda Dasa.

 Mukunda was a pioneer in the early days of the Hare Krishna movement.
 In 1966 in New York City he helped Bhaktivedanta Swami rent a storefront for the first Hare Krishna temple.
 In 1967 he founded the first Hare Krishna temple in San Francisco and organized a major music event, the Mantra-Rock Dance.